maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 </p>
 <p>
-For example, if you've configured your server's registration process to require additional information, such as a user's job role and Twitter handle, Rocket.Chat iOS will now support these custom registration fields.
+For example, if you've configured your server's registration process to require additional information like a user's job role and Twitter handle, Rocket.Chat iOS will now support these custom registration fields.
 </p>
 </div>